 You will also need to start website development for your coffee shop business.
 Owning a website impacts sales and interactions of both online and offline business aspects.

-Food Service License: To start any foodservice business, it is important to get approval from the local health government.
-On the basis of food safety regulations and other specifics of service operations, your business will be issued a license.
+- Food Service License: To start any food service business, it is important to get approval from the local health government.
+Based on food safety regulations and other specifics of service operations, your business will be issued a license.
 This will be your legal permit for all business operations.

-Pay Taxation: The US government imposes taxes for the property, payroll, and income.
-Thus, it is necessary to file taxation for your coffee shop business.
+- Pay Taxation: The US government imposes taxes on property, payroll, and income.
+Thus, it is necessary to file taxes for your coffee shop business.
 To run an authenticated business in the US, paying taxes and prompt documentation are important.

 6. Hire & Setup

-So, you have the building space, the equipment ordered, finances planned, a running website, and a business registry now.
-As soon as you’re a registered business, you can start with hiring the cooking and management staff.
+So, you have the building space, equipment ordered, finances planned, a running website, and a business registry now.
+As soon as you’re a registered business, you can start by hiring the cooking and management staff.